guess-burger/mo_snake/readme.md

 A simple example of a online multiplayer version the classic game Snake.

-The is a 80/20 solution, with 80% of the features from 20% of the implementation.
+This is a 80/20 solution, with 80% of the features from 20% of the implementation.
 As such there are a lot of things that could be improved, see later.

 Build and Running